Software-Composition-Analysis-Tools-SCA-Tools-SCA-Vendors

 Cons:

-• No CI/CD or Build Security → Does not secure pipelines, builds, or artifacts.
+• No CI/CD or Build Security → Therefore, it can’t secure pipelines, builds, or production artifacts.

-• No Malware Detection → Can’t identify malicious packages in the supply chain.
+• No Malware Detection → Consequently, it cannot identify malicious packages in your software supply chain.

-• Fragmented Feature Set → Requires separate licenses for each product (Code, Supply Chain, Secrets).
+• Fragmented Feature Set → Requires separate purchases for Code, Supply Chain, and Secrets modules.

-• Costs Scale Fast → In effect, contributor-based pricing adds up quickly as your engineering team grows.
+• Costs Scale Fast → In effect, contributor-based pricing increases rapidly with team size.

 💲 Pricing*: